Uber hires new exec to help improve company culture

 In February, Kalanick hired former Attorney General Eric Holder and Tammy Albarran, both partners at law firm Covington & Burling, to probe bombshell allegations of sexism at the company.
 The report on that investigation was presented to Uber's board members last week but Uber declined to comment on when the report will be shared publicly.

-Frei will serve, in part, as a partner to HR chief Liane Hornsby in acting on the investigation's findings.
+Frei will serve, in part, as a partner to HR chief Liane Hornsey in acting on the investigation's findings.
 She will also work with Uber's executive leadership team on strategy and management training.

 Uber is also facing a criminal probe for helping drivers evade law enforcement in some markets.